 1. develop specific labels for these wastes, so that labs do not have to repeatedly fill in the same information, and

 2. create a more accurate inventory of wastes produced.

-To assist us in developing labels specifically for your routine wastes, Environmental Health & Safety requests that you complete a Routine Waste Form (PDF).
+To assist us in developing labels specifically for your routine wastes, Environmental Health and Safety requests that you complete a Routine Waste Form (PDF).
 Please complete a separate form for each waste stream produced on a regular basis.
 For each constituent of the waste stream, the approximate percentage MUST be provided.
 If the actual percentage is likely to change with each batch, please provide the percentage range.
 An example of a Completed Routine Waste Form (PDF).

-Completed forms can be returned to Environmental Health & Safety by faxing 212-995-4932 or by mailing to: Environmental Health & Safety, 285 Mercer Street, 2nd Floor.
+Completed forms can be returned to Environmental Health and Safety by faxing 212-995-4932 or by mailing to: Environmental Health and Safety, 285 Mercer Street, 2nd Floor.
 There is no limit to the number of Routine Waste Forms that you may submit, but ONLY submit a form for the wastes that will be generated on a regular basis.
 For all other wastes, please continue to use and complete the regular NYU Hazardous Waste Label.

 Any solid wastes, including but not limited to aerosol cans, paint cans, metal filings, painted, stained or treated woods and dusts, paper towels, absorbent materials, used gloves or any other solid wastes that could be potentially contaminated with hazardous materials, must be characterized prior to disposal, to determine if they exhibit any of the hazardous waste characteristics.

 Areas where hazardous materials are used, such as laboratories, art studios and workshops, photo-developing areas, and maintenance areas must evaluate the solid wastes generated in their areas and determine if any may be contaminated with hazardous substances.
 Those wastes that may be contaminated must be evaluated and a hazardous waste characterization made prior to disposal.